 Contact: 516-562-7609, firstname.lastname@example.org

-CARL CORRY (class of 1996; chairman, Buskin Committee) is a freelance journalist.
+CARL CORRY (class of 1996; chairman, Buskin Committee) is a journalism instructor at Suffolk County Community College and executive editor of GreaterMoriches.com.
 Previously, he was the online local news editor at Newsday and served as executive producer of News 12 Interactive.
 He also was editor of Long Island Business News, where he had earlier been a reporter covering a variety of beats.
 A former president of the Press Club of Long Island and national board member of the Society of Professional Journalists, Corry has won PCLI Media Awards for blogging, deadline writing, business journalism and editorial writing.
-Corry has been an adjunct journalism professor at Stony Brook, Hofstra and LIU Post.
+In 2017, he was inducted into PCLI Contributor’s Wing of the Long Island Journalism Hall of Fame.